ibra-exe/Personal-Portfolio/README.md

-# Ibrahim Shaheen - Personal Website
+# Ibrahim Shaheen - Personal Portfolio buitl with AI

-A responsive personal website with a cyberpunk aesthetic, built using HTML, CSS, and JavaScript.
+A responsive personal website with a cyberpunk aesthetic, built using HTML, CSS, JavaScript and AI.

 ## Features